storyprotocol/documentation/docs/Developers/version-matrix/sdk-v13-migration-guide.md

 ## `registerPilTermsAndAttach`

 The function has modified `request.terms` to be `request.licenseTermsData`, which now also takes a `licenseConfig` as described [here](https://docs.story.foundation/docs/license-config-hook#/).

+:warning: This function will now fail if you do not provide any license terms.
+There is no reason you would be providing empty terms anyway.

 Example: